realabdulkhaliq/Google-IT-Automation-with-Python/Introduction-to-Git-and-GitHub/Writing_a_Cover_Letter.md

 Pro tip: Avoid the temptation to rehash the content of your resume.
 A warning sign is if your cover letter has essentially the same information as your resume but in a paragraph format.

 Pro tip: Focus on what you can do for the company rather than on how you would benefit from being hired for that position.
 The difference between being company-focused and self-focused can be subtle, as in the following sentences:

+I would like to develop automation solutions to keep your company’s IT structure solid and provide efficiency to the company’s IT systems (company-focused; what you will do for the company).